samaasabri/MarketMindsAI/README.md

-# 📘 Industry Intelligence Generator
+# 📘MarketMindsAI (Industry Intelligence Generator)

 A Streamlit app that autonomously researches, analyzes, and generates strategic reports for a given market or industry using LangChain and Mistral AI.